fbef0102/L4D2-Plugins/AI_HardSI/readme.md

             // How far in front of himself infected bot will check for a wall.
 Use '-1' to disable feature ai_wall_detection_distance -1

+            // If 1, Hunter do scratch animation when pouncing ai_pounce_dancing_enable "1"
             ```
     </details>